wilkin547/docs.es-es/docs/visual-basic/language-reference/modifiers/iterator.md

 ---
+title: Iterador
-title: Iterador (Visual Basic) ms.date: 07/20/2015
+ms.date: 07/20/2015
 f1_keywords:
 - vb.Iterator
 helpviewer_keywords:
 - Iterator keyword [Visual Basic] ms.assetid: 69cb0b04-ac87-49d0-bcfe-810c0d60daff
-ms.openlocfilehash: 4f42cf864e836c53cff5e7d620f4bdfa43c4c7ec
+ms.openlocfilehash: 9d7eaf186bae544031487ce027505e1e0d4ae0f3
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64661283"
+ms.locfileid: "74351521"
 ---
 # <a name="iterator-visual-basic"></a>Iterador (Visual Basic)
-Especifica que una función o `Get` descriptor de acceso es un iterador.
+Specifies that a function or `Get` accessor is an iterator.

 ## <a name="remarks"></a>Comentarios
- Un *iterador* realiza una iteración personalizada en una colección.
-Un iterador usa la [Yield](../../../visual-basic/language-reference/statements/yield-statement.md) instrucción para devolver cada elemento de la colección a la vez.
-Cuando un `Yield` se alcanza la instrucción, se conserva la ubicación actual en el código.
+ An *iterator* performs a custom iteration over a collection.
+An iterator uses the [Yield](../../../visual-basic/language-reference/statements/yield-statement.md) statement to return each element in the collection one at a time.
+When a `Yield` statement is reached, the current location in code is retained.
 La ejecución se reinicia desde esa ubicación la próxima vez que se llama a la función del iterador.

- Un iterador se puede implementar como una función o como un `Get` descriptor de acceso de una definición de propiedad.
-El `Iterator` modificador aparece en la declaración de la función de iterador o `Get` descriptor de acceso.

- Llamar a un iterador desde código de cliente mediante un [For Each...
-Instrucción Next](../../../visual-basic/language-reference/statements/for-each-next-statement.md).

- El tipo de valor devuelto de una función de iterador o `Get` descriptor de acceso puede ser <xref:System.Collections.IEnumerable>, <xref:System.Collections.Generic.IEnumerable%601>, <xref:System.Collections.IEnumerator>, o <xref:System.Collections.Generic.IEnumerator%601>.

- Un iterador no puede tener ninguno `ByRef` parámetros.
+ An iterator can be implemented as a function or as a `Get` accessor of a property definition.
+The `Iterator` modifier appears in the declaration of the iterator function or `Get` accessor.

+ You call an iterator from client code by using a [For Each...Next Statement](../../../visual-basic/language-reference/statements/for-each-next-statement.md).

+ The return type of an iterator function or `Get` accessor can be <xref:System.Collections.IEnumerable>, <xref:System.Collections.Generic.IEnumerable%601>, <xref:System.Collections.IEnumerator>, or <xref:System.Collections.Generic.IEnumerator%601>.

+ An iterator cannot have any `ByRef` parameters.

  Un iterador no puede aparecer en un evento, un constructor de instancia, un constructor estático o un destructor estático.

- Un iterador puede ser una función anónima.
-Para obtener más información, consulta [Iteradores](../../programming-guide/concepts/iterators.md).
+ An iterator can be an anonymous function.
+Para más información, vea [Iteradores](../../programming-guide/concepts/iterators.md).

 ## <a name="usage"></a>Uso
  El modificador `Iterator` se puede utilizar en los contextos siguientes: